How to get into the Sydney Opera House without buying concert tickets

 Sydney Opera House walking tour

-The standard Sydney Opera House walking tour costs $45 (at the time of writing) and lasts an hour.
+The standard Sydney Opera House walking tour costs $48 (price checked and updated in January 2028) and lasts an hour.
 This shows off the huge pillar-free chamber as well as some areas that are usually off-limits to the public.
 The expert guide also shares plenty of stories about the Sydney Opera House’s design and turbulent construction, plus anecdotes about performers that have take to the stage inside.

 Sydney Opera House backstage tour